top of page

 About Yorkshire Artist Angie Rogers

-Capturing the spirit of the South Pennine moors of West Yorkshire, my goal is to encourage you to make deeper connections with the natural world and wild places.
+I make art that captures the spirit of the South Pennine moors of Yorkshire and encourages you to make deeper connections with the natural world and wild places.

 A charcoal landscape drawing, panoramic format, strongly contrasting light and shade, cloud shadows, a south pennine farm with trees and walled fields

-My work celebrates the rugged moorland, dynamic cloudscapes and rapid squalls that are such a feature of around here.
+My artwork celebrates the rugged moorland, dynamic weather and rapid bursts of intense light that are such a feature of around here.

-Intricate woodcuts and linocuts on the other hand, bring into closer focus the wild birds such as Curlews, Lapwings, Plovers and many more which I am lucky enough to see on my daily walks.
+Intricate woodcuts and linocuts bring into closer focus wild birds such as Curlews, Lapwings, Plovers and many more which I am lucky enough to see on my daily walks.

-Woodcut print collage of a grey heron on a pale grey background with autumnal Rowan leaves.
+Woodcut print collage of a common grey heron on a pale grey background with autumnal Rowan leaves.

 Relief Print portrait of a Curlew bird and buttercup flowers with a pink and gold sky.

-Recently I was invited to have a small solo exhibition of my bird woodcuts at the marvellous Brontë Parsonage Museum (link to their website) in Haworth which is just over the hill from Hebden Bridge.
+Recently I was invited to be Resident Artist with a solo exhibition of my bird woodcuts at the marvellous Brontë Parsonage Museum in Haworth which is just over the hill from Hebden Bridge.

-You can visit me in my studio (you need to make an appointment - see the Contact page).
-I am currently working at Linden Mill in central Hebden Bridge.
+You are most welcome to visit me in my studio (you do need to make an appointment through the Contact page).
+I work at Linden Mill in central Hebden Bridge.

-giclee print from original charcoal drawing of rain falling on Rochdale Canal in Hebden Bridge.
+Giclée print from original charcoal drawing of rain falling on Rochdale Canal in Hebden Bridge.
+Print held up by artist wearing a brown apron.

 Unison Pastels arranged in a vintage wooden cigar mould on a grey wood background.